|

 Location

-Kapingamarangi (lat 1 degree 4 minutes N, Long 154 degrees 48 east).
-The atoll consists of an oval coral rim enclosing a lagoon 6 1/2 miles long and 4 1/2 miles wide.
-About 30 inlets are set on the eastern rim.
-Lies about 480 miles south-south-east from Truk and about 440 miles south-west from Pohnpei.
-About 200 miles north-east of New Ireland.
-Today, it is part of the Federated States of Micronesia.
+Lat 1° 4 minutes North, Long 154° 48 E Kapingamarangi Atoll consists is an oval shaped coral rim enclosing a lagoon 6 1/2 miles long and 4 1/2 miles wide comprised of about 30 inlets on the eastern rim.
+Kapingamarangi Atoll includes: Hare Island, Hepepa Island, Ueru Island, Nunakitsu Island and Rugureoru Island plus other smaller islands.
+Known to the British as "Greenwich Atoll" or "Pikaram Atoll" the French call it "Constantine Atoll".
+This atoll is roughly 480 miles south-southeast of Truk and about 440 miles southwest of Pohnpei and 200 miles northeast of New Ireland.
+Today, Kapingamarangi is part of Pohnpei State in the Federated States of Micronesia.

-It is the most southerly island in the Japanese mandated islands.
-The atoll has been used by the Japanese as a seaplane base.
-In 1935, the native population was 399.
-The people lived on Hare Island and Nunakitsu Island and on the islands between them.
-Nanyo Boeki Kaisha steamers called at Kapingamarangi five times a year before the war.
+After World War I, Kapingamarangi was mandated to the Japanese as part of their South Seas area.
+In 1935, the native population was 399 living on Hare Island and Nunakitsu Island and the islands between them.
+During the prewar years, Nanyo Boeki Kaisha steamers called at Kapingamarangi five times a year.

 December 15, 1941 - July 6, 1944